nschmucker/Reference/Analysis Project Template/README.md

 What you won’t see in this repo that is in most (all?) of my analytics repos is an `.RProj` file.
 This file (and some hidden files that don’t get committed to GitHub) set up a project environment in R Studio.
 The environment has several advantages, including allowing for relative references to files using the project directory as the root.

 Fortunately for you, the R Project also integrates well with Git.
-Unfortunately for you, this means that getting everything onto GitHub purely for examples’ sake can be complicated (Google “Git submodule”).
+Unfortunately for you, this means that getting everything onto GitHub purely for examples’ sake can be complicated (Google “Git submodule” and then cower in fear).
 So, I’ve left out the `.RProj` file.
 But ordinarily it’s easy to put one at the top of your Git directory.
 You should have one.

 It’s easy: RStudio > File > New Project > Existing Directory > Find your Directory > Create Project